spacemeshos/testnet-guide/guide/status.md

 ?> Remember to leave your computer open 24x7 to fully participate in the Spacemesh platform and to win coin awards for your contributions.

 !> If you restart your computer then remember to start the App to start your full node.
-Future App releases may include an option to start the full node automatically after a restart.
+Future App releases may include an option to start the full node automatically when your system starts.

 <center>